johnthagen/clang-blueprint/README.md

 ## Clang Tools

-To run any Clang tools, first navigate into the `build` directory.

 **Note: On CentOS 7 for all of the following Clang tool instructions, replace the `cmake` command with `scl enable llvm-toolset-7 'cmake3 <OPTIONS> ..'`.**